pmitros/school-committee/excellence.md

 is an excellent book about how this plays out, and the effects it has.

 CPSD's model of diversity defines it in terms of race, gender, LGBTQ status, and income.
-This does not support groups which aren't well-labeled or currently politically fashionable.
-Such initiatives miss introverts, closet Republicans, members of less politically popular religions, less disadvantaged immigrants (who are still often lonely and isolated), and just about anyone else who doesn't fit one of the labeled molds.
-Perhaps more importantly, it even misses people who only partially fit the molds from population studies.
+This segmentation misses groups which aren't well-labeled or currently politically fashionable: introverts, closet Republicans, members of less politically popular religions, less disadvantaged immigrants (who are still often lonely and isolated), and just about anyone else who doesn't fit one of the labeled molds.
+Perhaps more importantly, it even misses people who only partially fit the molds of the population studies.

 What's great about pursuit of excellence as a model is that it fits *all* students by design, regardless of culture, background, or